missionpinball/mpf-docs/faq/general/index.rst

 Where does the name come from?
 ------------------------------

-Brian lives in San Francisco's "Mission" neighborhood.
-There are a lot of "Mission" things here, Mission Bowling, Mission Coffee, Mission Ice Cream...
+Brian lived in San Francisco's "Mission" neighborhood when MPF was first created.
+There are a lot of "Mission" things here, Mission
+Bowling, Mission Coffee, Mission Ice Cream...
 So we thought "Mission Pinball" had a great ring to it!

 What pinball hardware does MPF work with?